IgnacioBarraza/OSM-Angular/README.md

 ## Install Dependencies

-run `npm install` to install the dependecies neede to compile the project.
+run `npm install` to install the dependecies needed to compile the project.

 ## Development server